 Supporting Your Adrenals Naturally

 Once you’ve ruled out other serious conditions, you can focus on supporting your body naturally.
 Take note, and talk to your practitioner about, what level of dysfunction you may have reached.
 What you do might depend on how badly your adrenals are in need of attention and support.

 Mild to Moderate Dysfunction

-The first step healthy adrenal function is to have a full physical exam to rule out disease or other factors.
-In our experience, women with mild to moderate cases of adrenal dysfunction can see such life changing improvement through the following steps:
+If you haven’t reached total dysfunction, some simple lifestyle changes can help substantially.
+In my experience, women with mild to moderate cases of adrenal dysfunction can see such life changing improvement through the following steps:

-Women with more severe symptoms, or those that I call “Flatliners” in my book Is it Me or My Adrenals? have reached complete adrenal dysfunction, and usually need greater intervention and time to heal.
-At our practice we use the steps outlined above with the added natural support of phosphorylated serines, adaptogenic herbs, sometimes low-dose compounded DHEA, and occasionally deglycyrrhizinated licorice if the person does not have high blood pressure.
-We personalize the therapy to each woman’s symptoms and test results.
-We urge you not to self-prescribe these substances, as they can have adverse health effects.
+In these cases, I not only recommend the above steps but also add the natural support of phosphorylated serines, adaptogenic herbs, sometimes low-dose compounded DHEA, and occasionally deglycyrrhizinated licorice (if the person does not have high blood pressure).
+Every woman is unique, so I personalize the therapy to each one’s individual symptoms and test results.
+I urge you not to self-prescribe these substances, as they can have adverse health effects.

 Emotional factors can also play a significant role in stress – and adrenal imbalance.
 Holding onto pain from past hurts can lead to self-destructive habits such as overconsumption of alcohol, overeating, and working yourself too hard.
 All of these emotional responses keep stress levels high, ultimately making your symptoms worse.
 Learning to confront emotional issues head on is far more beneficial than trying to overcompensate for the stresses they create.

 How Long Does Healing Take?